eletype/pnpm-test/README.md

 `node app.js`

-# Run the serverless local from format dir (unzip format.zip in .serverless)
+# Run the serverless local from format dir

 `pnpx sls invoke local -f main`

+# Run the packaging to see what node_modules get deployed (unzip format.zip in .serverless)

+`pnpx sls package`

 # Run the docker build from format dir